The Complex of the Frontier: How a Baseball Victory Changed the Soul of Hokkaido

 TOC

-As I was born and raised in Hokkaido, I can say in confidence that so many of us have more or less an inferiority complex to people outside Hokkaido.
-Probably it’s because this area is the least-developed area in Japan.
-We sometimes call the outside of Hokkaido “the main land,” though people outside Hokkaido never do, which apparently shows our sense of inferiority.
+As someone born and raised here, I can say with confidence that many of us carry, more or less, an inferiority complex toward people outside Hokkaido.
+This likely stems from the fact that this area is often viewed as the “Last Frontier,” or the least-developed region in Japan.
+We even sometimes refer to the rest of Japan as “the mainland,” a term that people outside Hokkaido rarely use—a phrase that subtly betrays our sense of distance and difference.

-I believe such a complex in our hearts has gradually changed after the championship victory.
-The change in our consciousness seems to have a great impact, by the way.
-High school baseball teams in Hokkaido had never won first place in the long history of the championship since 1915 until 2003.
-After the historic win in 2004, however, there had been first place one more time; second place three times.
+I believe that collective inferiority complex began to gradually change after that championship victory.
+The impact of that shift in consciousness seems to have been immense: High school baseball teams from Hokkaido had never won first place in the championship’s long history, dating back to 1915, until 2003.
+After the historic win in 2004, the victory curse was broken forever.
+Since then, we have won first place one more time and second place three times.

 A craftsman is upholstering a chair.